JPerey/JPerey/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🎮 I’m currently working on a [Steam Mock Up](#)
+- 🎮 I’m currently working on Unity 3D Game Development(#)

-- 🌱 I’m developing my skills in Javascript, React, and Material UI
+- 🌱 I’m developing my skills in Javascript, Python, and C#

 - ❓ Lets figure out MERN and "this" together

-- ⚡ Fun fact: Owning a rabbit is not as easy as websites tell you!
+- ⚡ Fun fact: - Owning a rabbit is not as easy as websites tell you!
 Don't fall for it like I did!

 </td><td valign="top" width="50%">